sapanparikh18/sapanparikh18.github.io/_posts/2018-8-6-Refactoring.md

 googlewebfonts: Roboto+Mono
 ---

 These are some of my notes I took while reading Martin Fowler's _Refactoring.
 Improving THE Design of Existing Code_.
+This I assume will be a multi part series.
+This post covers a few basic refactoring techniques.

 While refactoring is synonymous to “code clean up” before you start cleaning a legacy system a good set of test cases is a prerequisite.
 Having a suite of test cases will keep two things in check.